One-line summary

 [When this will happen:]

-Targeted Release: Rollout will begin in early November 2025 and completed in late November 2025.
+Targeted Release: Rollout will begin in early November 2025 and completed in mid-February 2026 (previously late November 2025).

 General Availability:

-- GCC, GCCH and DoD: Rollout will begin in February 2026 (previously late November 2025) and is expected to complete in February 2026 (previously late December 2025).
+- GCC, GCCH and DoD: Rollout will begin in late February 2026 (previously early February) and is expected to complete by mid-March 2026 (previously February).

 [How this affects your organization:]